Quantifying fermionic nonlinearity of quantum circuits: Conclusion

 Our work leaves several open questions.
-Although we use the basis channels based on Ref.~\cite{mitaraiConstructingVirtualTwoqubit2021} to decompose the four-body Majorana fermionic interaction, there may exist more optimal basis channels.
+Although we use the basis channels based on Ref.~\cite{mitaraiConstructingVirtualTwoqubit2021} to decompose the four fermionic modes, there may exist more optimal basis channels.
 It is an interesting and nontrivial problem to choose the optimal discrete set of FGOs to decompose a given non-FGO.
+We also expect that one could give lower bounds for fermionic nonlinearity using the technique to derive the lower bounds of PEC in Ref.~\cite{takagiOptimalResourceCost2021} and find the exact fermionic nonlinearity of a specific quantum channel.
+Although we only consider UCCSD quantum circuits as a practical case in our paper, it would be interesting to analyze the classical simulatability of another VQE {\ansatz} (e.g., Hamiltonian variational {\ansatz}) or a dynamics of a fermionic Hamiltonian by our proposed method.
 We formulate the classical simulatability of a quantum circuit for fermionic Hamiltonians in the channel picture, but it is also of great interest to establish such a formulation in the state picture, which should be compatible with the results shown in Ref.~\cite{hebenstreitAllPureFermionic2019}.